AlexandruIliescu/coding-dojo/readme.md

 ### Prerequisites

-Please ensure you have the latest version of Java and a Java IDE (preferably IntelliJ IDEA or Eclipse).
+Please ensure you have the latest version of Java and a Java IDE (preferably IntelliJ IDEA).

 ### Installation

 1. Clone the repository (git clone https://github.com/yourusername/coding-dojo.git).
 2. Open the project in your IDE.
 3. Run the programs.